UKGovLD/registry-core/doc/notes.md

    * Switch to a message-oriented design for connecting the registry core logic to the store, indexers and other possible data consumers - but what message structure BSON encoding? support pub/sub for e.g. watcher API
+   * Include userstore events on message bus and update logger
    * plugin architecture for validators, use ServiceLoader machinery for that?

    * shake down StoreAPI - simplify version/flatten/item stuff - too many slightly variant methods